-Think the Burj Khalifa, the Dubai Mall and all the buildings that sit around these top attractions including sweeping skyscrapers, the Dubai Opera and all the amenities the Dubai Mall has to offer from its epic Aquarium to the Olympic-sized ice skating rink, cinemas, KidZania, VR Park, and even the Burj Park nestled in between – not to mention the nightly light & sound fountain show that’s wowed visiting crowds for years.
+Think the Burj Khalifa, the Dubai Mal, nd all the buildings that sit around these top attractions.
+You’ll be surrounded by sweeping skyscrapers, the Dubai Opera and all the amenities the Dubai Mall has to offer, from its epic Aquarium to the Olympic-sized ice skating rink, cinemas, KidZania, VR Park, and even the Burj Park nestled in between.
+Not to mention the nightly light & sound Dubai fountain show that’s wowed visiting crowds for years.

 You are also in good proximity to the airport and the older historic parts of Dubai.
-Downtown Dubai would be our top pick for shorter stays on a reasonable budget who will mostly be out and about exploring and don’t want to spend all their time at the beach.
+The downtown area of Dubai would be our top pick for shorter stays on a reasonable budget who will mostly be out and about exploring and don’t want to spend all their time at the beach.

-Pros of staying in Downtown – Incredibly central and convenient to major attractions and eateries, top city bars; easily walkable promenades and Metro connection, all the way through to Dubai International Airport (DXB).
+Pros of staying in Downtown – Incredibly central and convenient to main attractions and the city’s best restaurants, top city bars; easily walkable promenades and Metro connection, all the way through to Dubai International Airport (DXB).